Adults 60+ shouldn’t take aspirin daily to prevent heart attack, task force says - NewsBreak

 Dr. Lauren Block, an internist-researcher at Feinstein Institutes for Medical Research in Manhasset, New York, said the guidance is important because so many adults take aspirin even though they have never had a heart attack or stroke.

-Block, who is not on the task force, recently switched one of her patients from aspirin to a cholesterol-lowering statin drug because of the potential harms.RELATED: Merck asks regulators to authorize pill that would be first shown to treat COVID-19
+Block, who is not on the task force, recently switched one of her patients from aspirin to a cholesterol-lowering statin drug because of the potential harms.COVID booster?
+Oregon, Washington plans come into focus

 The patient, 70-year-old Richard Schrafel, has high blood pressure and knows about his heart attack risks.
 Schrafel, president of a paperboard-distribution business, said he never had any ill effects from aspirin, but he is taking the new guidance seriously.